yugr/sortcheck/README.md

 The tool works by intercepting qsort and friends through LD\_PRELOAD and performing various checks prior to passing control to libc.
-It could be applied to both C and C++ programs although for the latter std::sort is more typical (which would probably require compile-time instrumentation?).
+It could be applied to both C and C++ programs although for the latter std::sort and std::binary\_search are more typical.
+Checking those would require (rather simple) compile-time instrumentation.

 The tool is a proof-of-concept so it's hacky and slower than necessary.